NicKAnderson038/github-workflows-aws-infrastructure/README.md

 | AWS_GITHUB_ACTIONS_ROLE  | `<TrustStackGitHubActionsRoleArn>`    |
 | AWS_TARGET_REGION | `us-east-1`     |

 After that, begin adding the additional infrastructure resources that need to be deployed with in `./bin/example.ts`.
 The example in this repo would be the `LambdaStack` in `./lib/LambdaStack.ts` and push to github `main` branch.
+Update `./github/workflows/*.yml` prior to pushing commit to the `main` branch.

+Another option is to use newly created `<TrustStackGitHubActionsRoleArn>` for deploying webapp or services to currently running aws instances.
+This would require updating the `./github/workflows/*.yml` for deploying applications.

 <br/>